-KARA McCALL focuses her practice on the defense of companies in class action litigation, product liability and mass torts, and commercial litigation and disputes matters.
+KARA McCALL focuses her practice on the defense of companies in class action litigation, product liability and mass torts, toxic torts, and commercial litigation and disputes matters.
 Most recently, her practice has focused on the defense of foods, beverages, nutritional supplements and construction products in class action litigation arising out of alleged mislabeling or other deceptive trade practices.
 She is also experienced in defending companies facing personal injury, wrongful death and property damage lawsuits arising out of fires, explosions, train derailments and other crises.
 She is also actively involved in the representation of life sciences companies including pharmaceutical drugs and medical devices, and has successfully participated in the defense of pharmaceutical manufacturing companies in class actions and multi-district proceedings.
 She has also helped companies deal with “battle of the form” issues and other contractual issues relating to indemnity, warranties and limitations on liability or damages.

 Recent examples of this representation include:

 - Counsel for a contract sterilizer of medical devices in ongoing toxic tort litigation in the Circuit Court of Cook County as well as in Georgia.
 Plaintiffs claim that exposure to a chemical used by the sterilizer led them to develop cancer and other injuries.

 - Counsel for a cosmetics company in a putative class action alleging false advertising and improper drug classification.
 The United States District Court stayed the claim and instituted a unique reporting requirement, ordering the plaintiff to report back if she decides to pursue the FDA’s drug classification process.
 The court further held that the plaintiff did not sufficiently allege false representation, but allowed her to seek leave to replead.

 - Counsel for the defendant in five consumer fraud class actions based on allegations that a dietary supplement did not provide the claimed benefits.